 The Board of Directors encourages the informed and responsible participation of the shareholders at the General Shareholders' Meeting and takes such measures and safeguards as are appropriate to facilitate the effective discharge of their duties under the law and the Governance and Sustainability System.

-Furthermore, when the General Shareholders' Meeting is called, the Company may use the services of agencies, financial institutions and intermediaries for purposes of improved distribution of information among its shareholders and Institutional Investors, and the Investor Relations Office may adapt the means and instruments for proxy-granting and absentee voting to the specific circumstances of Institutional Investors.
+Upon the call to the General Shareholders' Meeting, the Company may use the services of agencies, financial institutions and intermediaries for purposes of improved distribution of information among its shareholders and Institutional Investors, and the Investor Relations Office may adapt the means and instruments for proxy-granting and absentee voting to the specific circumstances of Institutional Investors.

-In addition, from the call to the General Shareholders' Meeting to the end thereof, the shareholders may rely on the support of the Shareholder's Office, which has means for the organisation of presentations and events prior to the General Shareholders' Meeting.
-If the Meeting is held in person, the Shareholder's Office shall have a specific site at the premises where the meeting is held in order to answer questions that the attendees may ask, as well as to serve and provide information to the shareholders who wish to use the floor during the meeting.
+In addition, from the call to the General Shareholders' Meeting to the end thereof, the shareholders, particularly including those who have difficulty communicating using new technologies due to any circumstances, may rely on the support of the Shareholder's Office, which has means for the organisation of presentations and events prior to the General Shareholders' Meeting.
+If the meeting is held only in person or in person with the ability to attend remotely, the Shareholder's Office shall have a specific site at the premises where the meeting is held in order to answer questions that the attendees may ask, as well as to serve and provide information to the shareholders who wish to use the floor during the meeting.

 The Investor Relations Office is responsible for maintaining dialogue with proxy advisors, responding to their queries with regard to proposed resolutions submitted at a General Shareholders' Meeting and providing them with the clarifications deemed appropriate.

-Financial institutions acting as intermediaries, managers and depositaries of the Company's shares are responsible for: (i) informing the holders of shares regarding the rights they are entitled to exercise, (ii) adopting any measures required to ensure that the shareholders or any third party representatives designated by them may exercise such rights personally when they so deem advisable; and (iii) taking responsibility for the fact that the instructions they transmit to the Company on behalf of their customers are valid and faithfully correspond with those received.
+Financial intermediary and management institutions and depositaries of the Company's shares are responsible for: (i) informing the holders of shares regarding the rights they are entitled to exercise, (ii) adopting any measures required to ensure that the shareholders or any third party representatives designated by them may exercise such rights personally when they so deem advisable; and (iii) taking responsibility for the fact that the instructions they transmit to the Company on behalf of their customers are valid and faithfully correspond with those received.

-The directors shall have such powers only upon delegation from the Board of Directors or the delegated bodies thereof.
-In any case, the statements made by the directors shall only bind the Company when they are expressly supported by a resolution of the Board of Directors or such delegated bodies.
+The directors shall have such powers only upon delegation from the Board of Directors, the chairman thereof or the Executive Committee.
+In any case, the statements made by directors only bind the Company when they are expressly supported by a resolution or decision of the Board of Directors, the chairman thereof or the Executive Committee.